nikolausmayer/file-IO-benchmark/README.md

 ## Notes

-- **iobench** does not care which kind of files it is given, or how big they are, or how homogeneous. **iobench** only reads the raw file into memory and counts its bytes.
-It is probably a good idea to **not give iobench files whose size times the number of threads approaches your RAM size**.
+- **iobench** does not care which kind of files it is given, or how big they are, or how homogeneous. **iobench** only reads the raw file into memory (in chunks) and counts its bytes.

 - **iobench** cannot detect caching on NFS or otherwise not-directy-attached filesystems (it reads information from `/proc/diskstats`).